truePhilipp/node-plantuml-custom/README.md

 # CLI

-The node-plantuml CLI can be accessed with the puml command.
+The node-plantuml-custom CLI can be accessed with the puml command.
 ```shell
 puml generate file.puml -o file.png
 ```